RockyCLK/week2-SQL/README.md

   Make a query to find out all the films which are out of stock Show the results with film's title and sorted ascendingly Output table: tableFilmOutOfStock.csv

+query queryFilmLengthClassification.sql
+  Make a query to classify all films into 3 types of length Show the result with film's title and sorted ascendingly Output table: tableFilmLengthClassification.csv